 This is my version of a delicious ceviche I tasted in Jipijapa, an old colonial town in the province of Manabí.
-The fresh tomato sauce seasoned with lime and orange juice is soupy and delicious.
-What makes it different from other tomato-enriched ceviches from coastal Ecuador is the addition of a dollop of peanut butter right before serving.
-Ecuadorian ceviches are not overly spicy, as people prefer to add the hot pepper to their food at the table.
+Ecuadorian ceviches are not overly spicy, as people prefer to add a hot pepper to their food at the table.
 I sometimes use red serranos or jalapeños, but I also love the stronger heat and aroma imparted by peppers of the habanero or Scotch bonnet type.–Maricel E. Presilla

 LC Uh, Waiter, There’s Peanut Butter In My Ceviche Note

 Yup.
 Nutty, nubbly, natural peanut butter.
 In ceviche.
 You could omit it, and your friends and family may spoof it and tease you, saying, “Waiter, there’s peanut butter in my ceviche,” but why knock it before you try it?

 - 1 pound medium shrimp with shells and heads intact

 - 6 cups cold water

 - 1 large red onion peeled and thinly slivered lengthwise

 - 1 to 2 red serrano peppers, jalapeños, or Scotch bonnet peppers stemmed and thinly sliced crosswise and, if desired, seeded

 - Juice of 4 large limes about 1/2 cup

 - 1 garlic clove mashed to a paste